Honors Program

 Petition for admission to the Honors Program is initiated by the student.
 Minimum eligibility criteria are listed below:

-• Achievement of a preferably an A or possibly a B in COMM 2100: Introduction to Communication Theory;
+- Achievement of an A in COMM 2100: Introduction to Communication Theory;

-• Submission of a one page statement of interest, emailed to the Honors Program director, Dr. Tiffany Gallicano (Tiffany.Gallicano@charlotte.edu), by April 15 for spring semester applicants or November 15 for fall semester applicants.
-The statement should include a summary of the applicant’s general research area of interest and what the applicant wants to achieve from the experience.
+- Submission of a one page statement of interest, emailed to the Honors Program director, Dr. Tiffany Gallicano (Tiffany.Gallicano@charlotte.edu) The statement should include a summary of the applicant’s general research area of interest and what the applicant wants to achieve from the experience.
 Applicants should also include how they intend their research project to contribute value to the academic community and either the professional community or the public sphere.
 Applicants can change their research topic later if desired.
 The statement should be single-spaced in 12-point Times New Roman font, with a line of space between paragraphs and no paragraph indentations.
 It can be in a Word document, PDF, or a Google Doc.
 The quality of the content and writing will be considered in the decision to admit the student.

 CURRICULUM

-Successful Honors Program candidates will complete at least nine credit hours of Honors courses, which count toward the 120 hours required for graduation and toward the Related Coursework requirement for all Communication Studies concentrations.
+Successful Honors Program candidates will complete at least nine credit hours of Honors courses, or at least six hours of Honors courses for early-entry students in the communication studies master’s program, count toward the 120 hours required for graduation and toward the Related Coursework requirement for all Communication Studies concentrations.

 Specific requirements are listed below:

-• Completion of at least one three-credit academic Honors course (not including experiential or project-based courses) offered through the University Honors Program (HONR 3700).
+- Completion of at least one three-credit academic Honors course (not including experiential or project-based courses) offered through the University Honors Program (HONR 3700); this requirement is waived for early-entry graduate students in the communication studies master’s program.

 STUDENT’S HONORS PROGRAM COMMITTEE

-Each Honors student must obtain the participation of three full-time Communication Studies faculty members.
+Each Honors student must obtain the participation of two full-time Communication Studies faculty members and a third full-time faculty member.
 Members of this committee will advise the student on course selection, evaluate the student’s research proposal, and evaluate the completed research project.
-The student’s Honors Advisorwill serve as the committee chair and the primary contact for the student.
+The student’s Honors Advisor will serve as the committee chair and the primary contact for the student.
 At least one of the three members must be tenured/tenure-track.
 When appropriate, based on the student’s academic interest, one of the three faculty members may be selected from an outside department.
-The student is responsible for scheduling and coordinating all meetings with the committee as a whole or with individual members; this includes the research project presentation.
+The student is responsible for scheduling and coordinating all meetings with the committee as a whole or with individual members, including the research project presentation.

 TIMELINE